 When it comes to the landscape of Canada's industry there are three sectors that lead the way and they are natural resources, services and manufacturing.
 If you teach yoga classes, work at a car manufacturing plant in Ontario or work for the Ministry of Natural Resources you would be one of the proud members of the above mentioned industries.

 While there are only three industries mentioned you have to take into account all the various industries, jobs and sectors that make those three boom the way they do.
-You cannot build a brand new house without a installing a HVAC unit (from a great company like Brooms Mechanical), a bathtub or living room furniture, right?
+You cannot build a brand new house without a having a completed inspection (learn more here), a bathtub or living room furniture, right?
 Every little part counts in the grand scheme of things.
 When it comes to the services sector, it makes up 67.9% of Canada's GDP and about 75% of Canada's working population is employed in the services industry.
 The service industry includes such business sectors as education, retail, entertainment, real estate and tourism.
 That means the services sector can include such jobs as hair stylist, film producers and children's clothing store managers.